Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-06-17-chrome-player-linux.md

 4. **Save** and exit

 ###Configure a Watchdog Script to Open Rise Player if it Closes
-0. NOTE: any references to /home/rise refer to the username and home directory.
+0. NOTE: any references to /home/rise indicate the username and home directory.
 If the user account is bill (for example), replace with /home/bill
 1. Open a **Terminal**
 2. Type
 ```